FakeEnd/iDNA_ABF/README.md

 # iDNA_ABF

+> important!
+Very sorry, some data in the additional file is wrong due to table format problem.
+We update the new version in the ./additional_file.pdf

 ## Introduction

 This repository contains code for "iDNA-ABF: a deep learning sequence modeling framework for DNA methylation prediction".